Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

     name: "Is Object Loaded In Scene",
     category: "object",
     eventType: "state",
-    description: "Returns true if the object with the specified placeholder is currently loaded in the scene.",
+    description: "Returns true if the object with the specified ID is currently loaded in the scene.",
     trigger: "Checks whether a specific object is present in the scene.",
     parameters: [
-      { name: "object", description: "The placeholder of the object to check for presence in the scene." }
+      { name: "objectId", description: "The ID of the object to check for presence in the scene." }
     ],
-    example: "// If Object with placeholder \"enemyBoss\" is loaded -> Play animation" }}
+    example: "// If Object with Id \"enemyBoss\" is loaded -> Play animation" }}
 />